v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_list_availablesettings.md

 ### Request body
 Do not supply a request body for this method.
 ### Response
-If successful, this method returns a `200 OK` response code and collection of [officePolicySetting ](../resources/officepolicysetting.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and collection of [configurationSettings ](../resources/configurationsetting.md) objects in the response body.
 ### Example
 ##### Request
 Here is an example of the request.